 This course introduces students to programming in the language Java.
 Students will design and create Java applications and Java applets.
 The concepts of object-oriented programming for the Internet will be covered.
-Prerequisites: MATH 102 or math placement test and CS 222 or CS 223.
+Class: 3 hours per week.
+Prerequisites: CS 222.
 (Fa,Sp) 3 credits